Motion to vacate the chair: Consideration against Newt Gingrich (1997)

 In July 1997, four Republican Representatives considered using the motion to vacate against Speaker Newt Gingrich after he engaged in an ethics violation in January 1997.
 Ultimately, the Representatives did not invoke a motion.

 In the Congress of the Philippines

 Deriving its rules from the United States Congress, the Congress of the Philippines also has a motion to vacate the chair within its rulebooks, to remove the sitting House Speaker or Senate President midway a congressional session.
+Another similar motion is to vacate all leadership positions (not just the presiding officer).
 The instances of this happening are: